hdgarrood/purescript-numeric-hierarchy-guide/groups.rst

 So :math:`h_1 = h_2`, and therefore we have shown that any element has exactly one inverse.

-Because elements always have exactly one inverse, we can talk about *the* inverse of an element, as opposed to just *an* inverse of an element.
+Because elements of a group always have exactly one inverse, we can talk about *the* inverse of an element, as opposed to just *an* inverse of an element (just like with identity elements of monoids).
 Also, we can define a notation for the inverse of an element: if :math:`g` is some element of a group, then we often write the inverse of :math:`g` as :math:`g^{-1}`.
-Be a little bit careful here: this isn't always the same as the exponentiation you might have seen before.
+Be a little bit careful
+here: this isn't always the same as the exponentiation you might have seen before.
 It depends on the group we're talking about.
 For example, we saw that in :math:`(\mathbb{Z}, +)`, we find the inverse of an element by multiplying it by :math:`-1`.

 **Exercise 3.2.** In an arbitrary group, what is the inverse of the identity element?